smartdevicelink/sdl_evolution/proposals/0345-android-12-issues.md

 }
 ~~~

-If the developers SdlService is not exported then the SdlRouterService will not be able to start the SdlService.
-In this case the `SdlService would need to be started from a foreground context to be visible on the IVI, Developers could implement to help guide users to manually starting the SdlService through the app.
+If the developer's `SdlService` is not exported, then the `SdlRouterService` will not be able to start the `SdlService`.
+In this case the `SdlService` would need to be started from a foreground context to be visible on the IVI the developer could implement to help guide users to manually starting the `SdlService` through the app.

-If the service is not exported, queryForConnectedService will work if the app developers make the call while the app is in the foreground.
+If the service is not exported, `queryForConnectedService` will work if the app developer makes the call while the app is in the foreground.
 However this will require two things.
-1st the app developers will be responsible for tracking if the app is in the foreground or not.
-2nd the SdlReceiver.onSdlEnabled will need to be implemented in such a way that it tries to start the SdlService in the appropriate way.
-If the app is in the foreground, the developer can directly call startForegroundService to start the SdlService.
-If the app is in the background the app developer would need the service to be exported and the to utilize the pendingIntent to start the SdlService.
+First, the app developer will be responsible for tracking if the app is in the foreground or not.
+Second, the `SdlReceiver.onSdlEnabled` will need to be implemented in such a way that it tries to start the `SdlService` in the appropriate way.
+If the app is in the foreground, the developer can directly call `startForegroundService` to start the `SdlService`.
+If the app is in the background, the app developer would need the service to be exported and utilize the `pendingIntent` to start the `SdlService`.

 ##### SdlReceiver.java
 ~~~ java